ccxt/ccxt/doc/manual.rst

 In case you experience any difficulty connecting to a particular exchange, do the following in order of precedence:

 1. Check the `CHANGELOG <https://github.com/kroitor/ccxt/blob/master/CHANGELOG.md>`__ for recent updates.
 2. Turn ``verbose = true`` to get more detail about it.
 3. Check you API credentials.
 Try a fresh new keypair if possible.
-4. Read the `docs for your exchange <https://github.com/kroitor/ccxt/wiki/Exchanges>`__ and compare your verbose output to the docs.
-5. Check your nonce.
+4. Check your nonce.
 If you used your API keys with other software, you most likely should `override your nonce function <#overriding-the-nonce>`__ to match your previous nonce value.
 A nonce usually can be easily reset by generating a new unused keypair.
+5. Check your request rate if you are getting nonce errors.
+Your private requests should not follow one another quickly.
+You should not send them one after another in a split second or in short time.
+The exchange will most likely ban you if you don't make a delay before sending each new request.
+In other words, you should not hit their rate limit by sending unlimited private requests too frequently.
+Add a delay to your subsequent requests, like show in the long-poller `examples <https://github.com/ccxt-dev/ccxt/tree/master/examples>`__, also `here <https://github.com/ccxt-dev/ccxt/wiki/Manual#order-book--market-depth>`__.
+6. Read the `docs for your exchange <https://github.com/kroitor/ccxt/wiki/Exchanges>`__ and compare your verbose output to the docs.
-6. Check your connectivity with the exchange by accessing it with your browser.
+7. Check your connectivity with the exchange by accessing it with your browser.
-7. Check your connection with the exchange through a proxy.
+8. Check your connection with the exchange through a proxy.
 Read the `Proxy <https://github.com/kroitor/ccxt/wiki/Install#proxy>`__ section for more details.
-8. Try accesing the exchange from a different computer or a remote server, to see if this is a local or global issue with the exchange.
+9. Try accesing the exchange from a different computer or a remote server, to see if this is a local or global issue with the exchange.
-9. Check if there were any news from the exchange recently regarding downtime for maintenance.
+10. Check if there were any news from the exchange recently regarding downtime for maintenance.
 Some exchanges go offline for updates regularly (like once a week).

 Notes
 -----